 What does being a Public Scholar mean to you?

 As academics we often fall in the trap of peer reviewed jargon filled papers while forgetting to communicate our research with relevant parties.
-Too often we become isolated within lab environments or not answer the most pressing issue facing communities, citizens, and environment.
-In contrast, a public scholar engages with local communities and partners to identify the important questions and works in collaboration with them to identify a solution.
+Too often we become isolated within lab environments and not work on answers to the most pressing issues facing communities, citizens, and environment.
+In contrast, a public scholar engages with local communities and partners to identify these local and policy-relevant issues, working in collaboration with them to come up with innovative solutions.

 In what ways do you think the PhD experience can be re-imagined with the Public Scholars Initiative?

 I hope that this initiative creates awareness about the changing face of a Ph.D. as many students now enter programs without the end goal of becoming an academic.
 The networking opportunities and connections with external organizations would help promote the changing face of the Ph.D.
 It provides an opportunity for the students to show how research can and should be communicated through non-traditional means with concerned parties.